swenske/gotochanger/README.md

 - **Drive Types** / **Tape Types**: manage the suggested catalogs (add, update, remove) — LTO-8, LTO-9, DDS, DLT, and an Unlimited capacity/performance model are seeded on first start.
+- **Drives**: create/edit/remove drives (device path + drive-type
+  assignment).
+Changes hot-apply immediately — no restart needed.
+Deleting a drive that currently holds a volume is refused.
 - **Tape Sets**: create/edit/delete named groups of cartridges by tape type, each with its own storage folder.
 - **Magazines**: create/edit/delete slot groups (5-20 slots, in increments
-  of 5).
+  of 5), optionally PIN-protected.
 Changes hot-apply immediately — no restart needed.
 Deleting a magazine that still has volumes in its slots is refused.
 - **Mailboxes**: create/edit/delete I/O slot groups (1-5 slots each),
-  the I/O-slot equivalent of a magazine.
+  the I/O-slot equivalent of a magazine, optionally PIN-protected.
 Changes hot-apply immediately.
 Deleting a mailbox that still has volumes in its slots is refused.
 - **Logical Libraries**: create/edit/delete named partitions of the library, assigning drives/magazines/mailboxes and a display color.
 An element can only belong to one logical library at a time (rejected with 409 otherwise); unassigned drives/slots/mailboxes are listed in the same screen for reassignment.
+- **Backup & Restore**: download an on-demand backup, configure a recurring scheduled backup with a retention count, browse/download/ delete previously stored backups, restore from a backup file (requires a service restart to apply — and **replaces user accounts and API tokens along with topology**, since auth lives in the same database), or factory-reset the whole install (gated on typing the VTL's current name to confirm, with an option to also delete volume files on disk).
-- **Settings**: view/change the parts of configuration that can safely apply without a restart (default volume capacity, barcodes, poll interval, log level, SNMP, latency profile, offsite rotation schedule).
+- **Settings**: view/change the parts of configuration that can safely apply without a restart (default volume capacity, barcodes, poll interval, log level, SNMP, latency profile, cleaning thresholds, the magazine/mailbox door PIN, offsite rotation schedule, and the userspace/kernel operational mode).
 Only `data_dir`, `tokens_file`, and `listen` require editing `/etc/gotochanger/config.yaml` plus `systemctl restart gotochanger`.

 Equivalent CLI commands (`gotochangerctl`, talking to the trusted socket by default so no token/login is needed locally):